Suspension, Discontinuation & Recommencement of Candidature

 Notify the Faculty of your intention to recommence your studies by downloading and completing a Recommencement form.

 After you have returned the Recommencement form to the Faculty Office you will receive a letter indicating when you must come in to re-enrol.

 Re-enrolling (choosing your subjects and paying your fees).
 Suspended students must re-enrol in person or send a proxy to re-enrol for them.

 You can download a Recommencement form here.

-Students intending to return to their studies in Semester 1 normally need to submit their completed recommencement form to the Faculty Office by the first week of February.
+Students intending to return to their studies in Semester 1 normally need to submit their completed recommencement form to the Faculty Office by the last week of November.

 Discontinuation is stopping your studies in a degree program completely.
 Students who have decided not to study any further, who have transferred to another degree, another Faculty or another University must discontinue their Science degree.

 Students who expect to graduate from their degree need not discontinue.

 N.B.
 Once a student is discontinued from a degree they will have to reapply for admission through the Universities Admissions Centre (UAC) to study in that degree again.